Dext1/movie-app/README.md

 # movie-app

-Name: Daniel Bardo

-Topic: Mobile application where user can search for movies and TV-series.
+Mobile application where user can search for movies and TV-series.
 These will be displayed on a list where user can click on an individual item for more information.
 Uses OMDb API (http://www.omdbapi.com).

 Target: iOS/Swift

-Release 1: 2021-05-12 features:
 - User can search for movies and results are displayed on a list.

-Release 1: 2021-05-12 features:
 - User can click on list items and display additional info in a separate view.
 - User can search for movies and series in their own tabs.